sethgis/Wind-Erosion-Modelling/source/Forest Products Generation/Forest Canopy Density.rst

 ***************************************************
 Forest Canopy Density (FCD)
 ***************************************************
-The FCD products in specified forests were generated using the Forest Canopy Density Model (FCD algorithm), as applied by (Rikimaru, et al, 2002).
+The FCD product in specified forests are generated using the Forest Canopy Density Model (FCD algorithm), as applied by (Rikimaru, et al, 2002).
-Our approach made slight modification to the original FCD technique by excluding Principal Component Analysis (PCA), which is computational intensive over large areas, or when done using high resolution data.
+TroFMIS approach made slight modification to the original FCD technique, by excluding Principal Component Analysis (PCA), which is computational intensive over large areas, or when computed using high resolution data.
 The modified FCD approach can be expressed as:

 .. math::